Preservation theorems for Tarski's relation algebra: The forward function-preserving fragment is finitely generated

 It follows immediately from the presence of the equality conjunct that $\psi(x,y)$ is function preserving.

 \textbf{Claim 1:} $\psi(x,y)$ defines a forward operation, i.e., for all finite structures $A$, we have $A\models\psi(a,a)$ if and only if $A_a\models\psi(a,a)$.

 The right-to-left direction is easy (and does not depend on the restriction to finite structures).
 For the other direction, suppose that $A\models\psi(a,a)$.
 It follows, by the construction of $\psi$ and the finiteness of the structure $A$, that there exist elements connected as in Figure~\ref{fig:counterexample-forward}.
+(In fact, further facts hold that have not been drawn in the figure to avoid cluttering.
+Specifically, $R_3(b_i,b_j)$ holds for all $i< j$.)

 It follows that all the depicted elements belong to $A_a$.
 In particular, $b_0$ belongs to $A_a$.
 From this, it follows that $A_a\models\psi(a,a)$.
 This concludes the proof of Claim 1.

 Now let $m$ be any natural number.
 Let $A$ be the structure drawn above, with $n=m+1$.
 Let $B$ be the identical structure but with the node $b_0$ removed.
 Clearly, $A\models\psi(a,a)$ and $B\not\models\psi(a,a)$ (because $B$ lacks a reflexive $R_3$-edge).
 However, the induced substructures consisting of nodes reachable from $a$ by a directed path of length at most $m$ are identical. \end{proof}